 Below are some on-site operational recommendations that exhibitors may want to consider.

 - Begin each shift and/or each day with a safety briefing and reminders about meeting safety protocols.

 - Clean and disinfect shared equipment, tools, etc., prior to it changing hands and at the end of every shift.

 - Consider staggering schedules for booth personnel to limit the number of booth personnel taking breaks, lunch, etc. at any given time. .

 - Exhibitors may want to stagger labor calls in order to limit congestion within booths

-In addition to these Show Health and Safety Guidelines, exhibitors are reminded that they must abide by the Show Rules & Regulations put into effect by MBWS.
+In addition to these Show Health and Safety Guidelines, exhibitors are reminded that they must abide by the Exhibit Rules & Regulations put into effect by MBWS.